Schizoaffective disorder: Signs and symptoms

 Schizoaffective disorder is defined by mood disorder-free psychosis in the context of a long-term psychotic and mood disorder.
-Psychosis must meet criterion A for schizophrenia which may include delusions, hallucinations, disorganized speech and behavior and negative symptoms.
+Psychosis must meet criterionA for schizophrenia which may include delusions, hallucinations, disorganized speech and behavior and negative symptoms.
 Both delusions and hallucinations are classic symptoms of psychosis.
 Delusions are false beliefs which are strongly held despite evidence to the contrary.
 Beliefs should not be considered delusional if they are in keeping with cultural beliefs.
 Delusional beliefs may or may not reflect mood symptoms (for example, someone experiencing depression may or may not experience delusions of guilt).
 Hallucinations are disturbances in perception involving any of the five senses, although auditory hallucinations (or "hearing voices") are the most common.
 Negative symptoms include alogia (lack of speech), blunted affect (reduced intensity of outward emotional expression), avolition (lack of motivation), and anhedonia (inability to experience pleasure).
 Negative symptoms can be more lasting and more debilitating than positive symptoms of psychosis.

 Mood symptoms include mania, hypomania, mixed episode, or depression, and tend to be episodic rather than continuous.
 A mixed episode represents a combination of symptoms of mania and depression at the same time.
 Symptoms of mania include elevated or irritable mood, grandiosity (inflated self-esteem), agitation, risk-taking behavior, decreased need for sleep, poor concentration, rapid speech, and racing thoughts.
 Symptoms of depression include low mood, apathy, changes in appetite or weight, disturbances in sleep, changes in motor activity, fatigue, guilt or feelings of worthlessness, and suicidal thinking.

 DSM-5 states that if a patient only experiences psychotic symptoms during a mood episode, their diagnosis is mood disorder with psychotic features and not schizophrenia or schizoaffective disorder.
 If the patient experiences psychotic symptoms without mood symptoms for longer than a two-week period, their diagnosis is either schizophrenia or schizoaffective disorder.
 If mood disorder episodes are present for the majority and residual course of the illness and up until the diagnosis, the patient can be diagnosed with schizoaffective disorder.

 Causes

-A combination of genetic and environmental factors are believed to play a role in the development of schizoaffective disorder.
+A combination of genetic and environmental factors is believed to play a role in the development of schizoaffective disorder.

 Genetic studies do not support the view that schizophrenia, psychotic mood disorders and schizoaffective disorder are distinct etiological entities, but rather the evidence suggests the existence of common inherited vulnerability that increases the risks for all these syndromes.
 Some susceptibility pathways may be specific for schizophrenia, others for bipolar disorder, and yet other mechanisms and genes may confer risk for mixed schizophrenic and affective [or mood disorder] psychoses, but there is no support from genetics for the view that these are distinct disorders with distinct etiologies and pathogenesis.
 Laboratory studies of putative endophenotypes, brain imaging studies, and post mortem studies shed little additional light on the validity of the schizoaffective disorder diagnosis, as most studies combine subjects with different chronic psychoses in comparison to healthy subjects.

-— According to William T. Carpenter the head of the University of Maryland, Baltimore School of Medicine DSM-5 psychotic disorders workgroup, and others.